Central Idaho wildfire enters Sawtooth National Forest

-BOISE, Idaho (AP) — More firefighters are being called in to fight a fast-growing central Idaho wildfire that has been classified as one of the top priorities in the region.
+BOISE, Idaho (AP) — More firefighters are being called in to fight a fast-growing central Idaho wildfire that has been classified as one of the top priorities in the Great Basin region.

-The Sharps fire about 6 miles (10 kilometers) east of Bellevue on Tuesday nearly doubled in size to 54 square miles (140 square kilometers) and started burning into the Sawtooth National Forest.
+The fire about 6 miles (10 kilometers) east of Bellevue on Tuesday nearly doubled in size to 54 square miles (140 square kilometers) and started burning into the Sawtooth National Forest, a popular recreation area.

-Fire spokeswoman Kim Osborn says about 150 firefighters are at the blaze with more arriving.
-She says they face tough conditions Tuesday with temperatures in the 90s, low humidity, gusty winds and steep terrain.
+Authorities say somebody shooting an exploding target on Sunday started the fire that’s burning in grass and timber.
+Authorities are asking for the public’s help in identifying that person.

-Some residents on the Little Wood Reservoir have been told to evacuate, and area closures are in place.
+Fire spokeswoman Kim Osborn said about 150 firefighters are at the Sharps Fire with more arriving.
+She said they faced tough conditions Tuesday with temperatures in the 90s, low humidity, gusty winds and steep terrain.

 Most Read Nation & World Stories